V3L0C1T13S/reflectcord/docs/setup.md

 #### RabbitMQ

 RabbitMQ is needed for the microservices in Reflectcord to communicate with each other.
-To start RabbitMQ, simply use the command below.
+You can install it with the command below:

+`sudo apt install rabbitmq-server`

+After installation, Ubuntu will automatically start the systemd service for RabbitMQ.

+Alternatively, you can use Docker to run RabbitMQ.

 `docker run -d --hostname reflectcord --name reflectcord-rabbit -p 5672:5672 rabbitmq:3.11-management`